top of page

 This is Chris's story:

-Three years ago, in aid of the Open Door Centre, I undertook a solo bike challenge, when I rode the 1,300 miles between the four compass extremities of the British mainland, North, South, East and West.
+Eight years ago, in aid of the Open Door Centre, I undertook a solo bike challenge, when I rode the 1,300 miles between the four compass extremities of the British mainland, North, South, East and West.
 (Take a look at the NSWE photos on our Gallery page) I finished in Scotland at Dunnet Head near John o' Groats and raised over £16,000.

 To kick start the fundraising for this final development, I decided to get back in the saddle and resume my 2016 ride at the same latitude (on dry land!).
 Thus I started in Sweden just north of Gothenburg and cycled solo unsupported for the next 14 days until I reached the Arctic Circle in Norway.